 Year ended December 31,

-(in thousands) 2021 2020 2019
+(in thousands) 2022 2021 2020

-Federal statutory rate 21.0% 21.0% 21.0%
+Federal statutory rate 21.0% 21.0% 21.0 %

-Change in valuation allowance (31.3)% (29.6)% (17.9)%
+Change in valuation allowance (34.7)% (31.3)% (29.6)%

-Stock-based compensation 0.9% (0.3)% (0.1)%
+Stock-based compensation (0.3)% 0.9% (0.3)%

-Executive compensation (1.1)% 0.0% 0.0%
+Executive compensation (0.8)% (1.1)% 0.0 %

-Other permanent items (0.1)% 1.1% (5.8)%
+Permanent items (0.2)% (0.1)% 1.1 %

-State income taxes, net of federal benefit 6.1% 6.8% 1.7%
+State income taxes, net of federal benefit 8.4% 6.1 % 6.8 %

-Research and development tax credits 4.5 % 1.0% 1.1%
+Research and development tax credits 5.6 % 4.5 % 1.0 %

+Other 1.0% 0.0% 0.0 %

-Total -% - %
+Effective income tax rate % - %

 Deferred taxes are recognized for temporary differences between the basis of assets and liabilities for financial statement and income tax purposes.
-The significant components of the Company's deferred tax assets and liabilities as of December 31, 2021 and 2020 are comprised of the following:
+The significant components of the Company's deferred tax assets and liabilities as of December 31, 2022 and 2021 are comprised of the following:

 December 31,

-(in thousands) 2021 2020
+(in thousands) 2022 2021

 Deferred tax assets:

-Net operating loss carryforwards \$ 33,409 \$ 12,973
+Net operating loss carryforwards \$ 43,779 \$ 33,409

-Capitalized costs-net of amortization 12,395 855
+Capitalized costs-net of amortization 11,095 12,395

-Research and development tax credits 6,098 682
+Research and development tax credits 20,835 6,098

-Antidilution liability 2,815
+Capitalized research costs 28,650

-Stock-based compensation 1,117 149
+Stock-based compensation 3,669 1,117

-Other 76 61
+Other 174 76

-Lease liability 533
+Lease liability 22,285 533

-Accrued expenses 2,852 905
+Accrued expenses 5,024 2,852

-Total deferred tax assets 56,480 18,440
+Total deferred tax assets 135,511 56,480

 Deferred tax liabilities:

-Property and equipment (899) (1,061)
+Property and equipment (881) (899)

-Right of use asset (501)
+Right of use asset (24,994) (501)

-Total deferred tax liabilities (1,400) (1,061)
+Total deferred tax liabilities (25,875) (1,400)

-Total deferred tax assets, net 55,080 17,379
+Total deferred tax assets, net 109,636 55,080

-Less: valuation allowance (55,080) (17,379)
+Less: valuation allowance (109,636) (55,080)

-Deferred tax assets, net of valuation allowance \$ \$
+Deferred tax assets, net of valuation allowance \$ \$ -

 The Company has incurred net operating losses in each year since inception.
-The Company had no income tax expense due to the operating loss incurred for all years since inception.
 Management has evaluated the positive and negative evidence bearing upon the realizability of the Company's net deferred tax assets, which are comprised primarily of net operating loss carryforwards, tax credits, and costs capitalized for tax purposes.
 Management has considered the Company's history of cumulative net losses in the United States and estimated future tax losses and has determined that it is more likely than not that the Company will not recognize the benefits of the net deferred tax assets.
-As a result, the Company has recorded a full valuation allowance at December 31, 2021 and 2020.
-The valuation allowance increased by \$37.7 million in 2021, due to the increase in deferred tax assets, primarily due to net operating loss carryforwards, tax credit carryforwards, and increase in deferred tax assets associated with current year temporary items.
-The valuation allowance increased by \$13.6 million in 2020, primarily due to the increase in deferred tax assets, primarily due to net operating loss carryforwards.
+As a result, the Company has recorded a full valuation allowance at December 31, 2022 and 2021.
+The valuation allowance increased by \$54.6 million in 2022, due to the increase in deferred tax assets, primarily due to net operating loss carryforwards, tax credit carryforwards, and increase in deferred tax assets associated with current year temporary items.

 Realization of the future tax benefits is dependent on many factors, including the Company's ability to generate taxable income within the net operating loss carryforward period.
 The Company's ability to utilize these federal and state net operating loss and research and development credit carryforwards may be limited in the future if the Company experiences an ownership change pursuant to Internal Revenue Code 382.
 An ownership change occurs when the ownership percentages of 5% or greater shareholders change by more than 50% over a three-year period.
-As of December 31, 2021, the Company has not completed a study to assess whether a change of control has occurred and whether the net operating losses and credits are limited due to a change in ownership.
+As of December 31, 2022, the Company has not completed a study to assess whether a change of control has occurred and whether the net operating losses and credits are limited due to a change in ownership.
 To the extent that an assessment is completed in the future, the Company's ability to utilize tax attributes could be restricted on a year-by-year basis and certain attributes could expire before they are utilized.